The Gabriel Park Nature Patch is a beautiful ecologically diverse pollinator landscape.

 Special thanks to the neighborhood who came out in March to bring this pollinator garden to life with a wide variety of flowering native and ornamental plants.

-Email program coordinator Eric Rosewall to get updates on the project and learn about upcoming landscaping and planting events.
+Email program coordinator Eric Rosewall to get learn about upcoming stewardship events here.

 The nature patch will overlook an expansive pollinator meadow seen here during early establishment summer 2018.